 Distinctive features: Distinguished from other Mesoamerican Gonolobinae by the combination of glandular trichomes with white, crystalline inclusions on stems, leaves and inflorescence; corona gynostegial, of 5 connate staminal segments, each with more or less filiform or digitate appendages usually in two series; and long fusiform-cylindrical, smooth, glabrous and mottled follicles.

-Distribution: About five species from N Mexico to Costa Rica; dry deciduous forests and thorn scrubs; 200-1,300 m.
+Distribution: About five species from N Mexico to Costa Rica but only three species within the limits of the Neotropics; dry deciduous forests and thorn scrubs; 200-1,300 m.

 PRESTONIA R. Brown, Asclepiadaceae 58.
-1810, (nom. cons.).
+1810 (nom. cons.).
 (Apocynoids)